kanika4000/Hangman-ninja/README.md

               Display the definition of the secret word after the game ends.<br>
               This feature can be educational and help players learn new words.<br>

+          Version1:<br>
-          Version1:In this version1,the player does not got the feedback when user the player guess wrong word also there is no user interaction.
+          In this version1,the player does not got the feedback when user the player guess wrong word also there is no user interaction.
              Also,you could add a simple graphical representation of the hangman game.For Example:Different parts of the hangman game for each incorrect guess.You can also implement a scoring system by keeping track of the user's guessing time.So, the game played by the user is more interesting.
              You can also add some GUI Enhancement.This addition makes the game more competitive element.So,the player enjoy the hangaman game.